-- Of the 21 influenza positive samples detected year to date, 19 were influenza A (14 influenza A(H1N1)pdm09, three influenza A(H3N2) and two influenza A(unsubtyped)) and two were influenza B (one influenza B/Victoria and one influenza B (unsubtyped)) (Figure 4). - The most common respiratory virus reported so far this year of cases reported from sentinel ASPREN GPs is rhinovirus, accounting for 30.5% (248/813) of all tests.
+- Of the 21 influenza positive samples detected year to date, 19 were influenza A (14 influenza A(H1N1)pdm09, three influenza A(H3N2) and two influenza A(unsubtyped)) and two were influenza B (one influenza B/Victoria and one influenza B (unsubtyped)) (Figure 4).
+The last influenza positive ILI case detected through ASPREN GPs was in week 35. - The most common respiratory virus reported so far this year of cases reported from sentinel ASPREN GPs was rhinovirus, accounting for 30.6% (253/826) of all tests.

 Figure 4.
-Proportion of respiratory viral tests positive for influenza in ASPREN ILI patients and ASPREN ILI consultation rate, Australia, 01 January to 15 November 2020, by month and week\
+Proportion of respiratory viral tests positive for influenza in ASPREN ILI patients and ASPREN ILI consultation rate, Australia, 01 January to 29 November 2020, by month and week\